mike-mcgann/battle-to-100/README.md

 either acknowledge the blunder or appeal the decision to [XG](https://www.extremegammon.com/).
 All decisions by [XG](https://www.extremegammon.com/) are final.
 - Liability is capped at 50 points.
-- The winner of the match is the first person to exceed 100 points.
+- The winner of the match is the first person to reach or exceed 100 points.
 Points earned in excess of 100 on the final game are valid in calculating the match point differential.
 If additional games are played after a match win is awarded, those games are automatically applied to the next match.